CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 ### Initialize your bento-local project

 Bento-Local includes initialization scripts that will prepare your local checkout for building.
 These scripts will checkout all of the required Bento source code and include demo data to use if desired.
 After running the initialization script your Bento-Local project will be ready to be built.

+Initialization scripts are avilable for Mac/Linux or Windows (either powershell or command line) platforms within the initialization folder.
+To initialize your local environment please choose and run one of the available scripts from the initialization folder.

 Details for the initialization script can be found in the README file in bento-local/initialization.
 Note that for modes other than "dev_mode" building bento-local will require updates to configuration files.
 Initializing your bento-local project will create the following additional folders: